fangpenlin/bugbuzz-python/README.md

 It will open a new tab in your browser for debugging.

-Notice:
+# Notice

  - This is just a prototype, use it at your own risk
- - The source code you are debugging (encountered breakpoints or pause) will be uploaded to the server
+ - The source code and local variables you are debugging (encountered breakpoints or pause) will be uploaded to the server, but they will be encrypted.